WedgieJones/WebShopSlutUppgift/README.md

 # WebShopSlutUppgift
-Please make sure to change Path for all jsonfiles
+Please make sure to change Path for all jsonfiles in all DA_ classes.